She’s a talented artist, and she’s been trying to sell her art-making skills in a variety of ways for many years.

 We've had artists from many different styles and mediums succeed with this class.
 Digital art, sculpture, jewelry, fiber art, encaustic and of course oils, watercolors and other styles of painting.

-Styles have also ranged the gamut from realism to abstract to tribal.
+Styles have also ranged from realism to abstract to tribal.

 There are a few things that tend to not work well for this class.
 If you make the kind of art that requires huge sums of public funding or art that is overtly political around a specific contemporary event, then this course may not be a good fit.
 Otherwise, this class will definitely work for your style of art.